kubedb/cli/docs/tutorials/memcached/README.md

 ```

- You still have a record that there used to be an Memcached database `mc1` in the form of a DormantDatabase database `mc1`.
+ You still have a record that there used to be a Memcached database `mc1` in the form of a DormantDatabase database `mc1`.
 Since you have already wiped out the database, you can delete the DormantDatabase crd.

 ```console
 $ kubedb delete drmn mc1 -n demo